RubixML/Sentiment/README.md

 ```

 ### Validation Score and Loss
 During training, the learner will record the validation score and the training loss at each epoch.
 The validation score is calculated using the default [F Beta](https://docs.rubixml.com/en/latest/cross-validation/metrics/f-beta.html) metric on a hold out portion of the training set.
 Contrariwise, the training loss is the value of the cost function (in this case the [Cross Entropy](https://docs.rubixml.com/en/latest/neural-network/cost-functions/cross-entropy.html) loss) computed over the training data.
-We can vizualize the training progress by plotting these metrics.
+We can visualize the training progress by plotting these metrics.
 To export the scores and losses you can call the additional `scores()` and `steps()` methods respectively.

 ```php
 $scores = $estimator->scores();